 Individuals at the GS 13-15 level, participants in agency Candidate Development Programs and SES members seeking additional or refresher training.
 In order to receive a certificate of completion from Executive Survival Skills, learners must attend all days of instruction and complete all course requirements.

 The Executive Potential Program (EPP) is a 12-month competency-based leadership development program that provides training and developmental experiences for high-potential executives at the GS 13-15 levels or equivalent.
 The program theme is "Leading Change."

 The Executive Leadership Program (ELP) is a nine-month competency-based leadership development program that provides training and developmental experiences for mid-level employees at the GS 11-13 levels or equivalent.
 The program theme is "Leading People."

-The Aspiring Leaders Program (ALP) is a two-month program designed to prepare employees at the GS 4-6 levels for a foundational understanding of leadership competencies.
+The Aspiring Leaders Program (ALP) is a two-month program designed to prepare employees up to GS 6 levels (or equivalent industry professionals) for a foundational understanding of leadership competencies.
 The program theme is “Leadership Foundations.”